2026-05-27 12:25:38 -04:00

 Deploying that project will result in the publication of the ban-config.xml to your Maven repository.
 That is where it can be picked up by all other projects so they can enforce the ban.
 If you do not have a local Maven repository, then you will have to upload the ban-config.xml to some other URL-accessible location by some other means.

-Once you have that in place, you will want to add the following to every single Maven project that should be governed by the aforementioned ban-config.
+Every single Maven project should be governed by the aforementioned ban-config.
 See the examples/governed-artifact project for a full example.
+You will want to define the configuration in the build/pluginManagement/plugins element:

 <plugin>